The distance that the dead have gone

 With their dear retrospect.

-We are busy working to bring Emily Dickinson's "The distance that the dead have gone" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The distance that the dead have gone" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The distance that the dead have gone" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.